As part of my ‘Life, Death and Everything In-Between‘ project, let’s talk Gender.

 “Taken quite literally written down on a form to be filled out, it simply means boy or girl.
 Now, what does boy or girl mean?
 To be one gender or the other?
 The gender you were born with but no longer are?
 Does it label you so society tells you to behave a certain way?
 Does it depict how you should behave in life?
 Does it make you weak or strong?
 Or are we reading too much into it and over complicating things?
 Could it be simplified?
 Does someone knowing my gender give them preconceptions about me?
 I’m afraid I only have more questions than answers.
 I have so many friends now identifying as non binary or gender neutral.
 Could it be fashion?
 Could it be making a statement?
 Could it be rebelling?
 Maybe that just feels more natural I know I have lots of questions going through my mind and on so many different matters – AP”

 Gender isn’t just about Girls & Boys or Blue & Pink.
 If you think it is, you need to catch up.
 Gender is a exquisite complex beast and my ‘F*ck You Gender’ project will see me photographing fellow humans and sharing with you a visual feast of images tentatively exploring gender identity & expressions challenging mass biological and sexual orientation constructs, all with accompanying prose.
 I want to meet and photograph people that buck society’s expectations and stereotypes.
 I want to photograph people who SMASH patriarchy gender role assumptions.
-Our children need to know the truth is out there!
+Your children need to know the truth is out there!
 I also want to meet people who play to & with gender presumptions too, some just for the hell of it.
-I’d like you to learn about others journeys using my photographic and story telling skills to show you it in all it’s beauty and hidden turmoil.
-To those of you who think you have a story to tell, please make yourself known via email firstname.lastname@example.org or Facebook.
-I can shoot anonymously if you so wish.
+To those of you who have a story to tell, please make yourself known via email email@example.com or Facebook.
+My photography is all about connection and I’m looking forward to meeting you.
+Don’t forget, I can shoot anonymously if you so wish.

-I’m very lucky to personally know many individuals who pretty much cover the gender spectrum.
+I’m very lucky to know lots of people who pretty much cover the gender spectrum.
 It’s helped me understand the challenges and discrimination people face on a daily basis.
 I know some of you don’t so just in case you remain a tad confused, please meet the ‘Genderbread Person’ an info graphic which covers all aspects of Gender from The Proud Trust.
 The Proud Trust is a life saving and life enhancing organisation that helps young people empower themselves to make a positive change for themselves and their communities.

-I will be arranging some at home and studio sessions in the Autumn so please get in touch if you feel you’d like to contribute to this project which I will be aiming to exhibit at some point in the future.
+I will be arranging some at home and studio sessions soon so please get in touch if you feel you’d like to contribute to this project which I will be aiming to exhibit at some point in the future.